 Live betting has become a main part of the sports betting industry.
 In the past, you needed to place your bet before a game started, and if you missed the start of the game, you were out of luck.
-That has changed as most sportsbooks now make live betting an integral part of their offerings.
+That has changed as most sportsbooks now make micro betting an integral part of their offerings.

 In game moneyline bets work exactly the same as pregame moneyline bets.
 You simply need to pick a winner without being concerned about things such as margin of victory or total points.
 The main difference is that the moneyline odds will shift depending on what has already happened in the game at the time of your bet.

 The easiest way to live bet is through an app.
 Most of the top sportsbooks in Ohio have a dedicated app that you can download, meaning you can bet from most anywhere.
-Check out our recommended sports betting apps for top books such as BetMGM Ohio and FanDuel Sportsbook Ohio.
+Check out our recommended sports betting apps for top books such as BetMGM Sportbook and FanDuel Sportsbook in Ohio.

 Biggest moneyline betting mistakes